-Teams on Business plans can choose from options ranging from 1 day to 90 days.
-Enterprise customers can choose from 1 day to 365 days.
+Enterprise customers can choose from options ranging from 1 day to 365 days.
 You can customize your retention policy now, before automatic deploy deletion begins (no earlier than October 25, 2022).

 Owners and Contributors on any plan type can manually delete deploys whenever they wish.